openstack/openstack-ansible/doc/source/reference/architecture/container-networking.rst

 Neutron traffic
 ---------------

-Common reference drivers, including ML2/LXB, ML2/OVS, and ML2/OVN, and their respective agents, are responsible for managing the virtual networking infrastructure on each node.
-OpenStack-Ansible refers to Neutron traffic as "data plane" traffic, and can consist of flat, vlan, or overlay technologies such as VXLAN and GENEVE.
+Common reference drivers, including ML2/OVS, and ML2/OVN, and their respective agents, are responsible for managing the virtual networking infrastructure on each node.
+OpenStack-Ansible refers to Neutron traffic as "data plane" traffic, and can consist of flat, VLAN, or overlay technologies such as VXLAN and Geneve.

 Neutron agents can be deployed across a variety of hosts, but are typically limited to dedicated network hosts or infrastructure hosts (controller nodes).